 Pubic lice are tiny, round, wingless insects that live on the skin.
-They are also called crabs because they have “claws,” which they use to hang on to hair.
-They are light brown and the size of a pinhead.
-Pubic lice feed on the blood of a human; however, they can live up to 24 hours away from the person’s body.
+They’re also called crabs because they have “claws,” which they use to hang on to hair.
+They’re light brown and the size of a pinhead.
+Pubic lice feed on the blood of a human; however, they can live up to 24 hours away from the person.
 Crabs infect hairy parts of the body, especially around the pubic area but they can also be found in eyebrow, armpit, mustache, or beard hair.
 They can be very hard to see because they are tiny.
-If you do see them, you will notice that look like small scabs.
+If you do see them, you will notice they look like small scabs.
 A female louse can lay up to 26 eggs (also called nits) over 3-4 weeks’ time.
 The eggs then take about 8 days to hatch.
 The nits look like little white dots that are close to the hair root.

 Am I at risk for getting pubic lice?

 Anyone can get pubic lice.
-However, pubic lice is usually spread by sexual contact.
+However, pubic lice are usually spread by sexual contact.
 People with more sex partners have a greater risk of getting infected with pubic lice.

 What are the signs and symptoms of pubic lice?